ashishsamarth/Cloud/Azure/Important-Notes/Machine-Learning.md

     b.
 Un-Supervised Learning :
         In this technique, the data points aren't labeled, the algorithm labels them for you by organizing the data or describing its structure.
 This technique is useful, when you don't know what the outcome should look like.
+        You use unsupervised learning where you are trying to discover something about your data that you do not already know.

         Example: You provide customer data, and want yo create segments of customer who like similar products.
 The data you provided isn't labeled and the labels in the outcomes are generated based on the similarities that were discovered